Greenfeld History, Family Crest & Coats of Arms

 Greenfeld Spelling Variations

-spelling variations.
+Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
-The name has been spelled Granville, Granfield, Grandfield, Greenfield and others.
+The name has been spelled Granville, Granfield, Grandfield, Greenfield and many more.

 Early Notables of the Greenfeld family (pre 1700)

 Outstanding amongst the family at this time was Sir Richard Grenville (1542-1591), an English sailor from Bideford, Devon, sea captain and explorer, Sheriff of Cornwall (1576-1577) and Sheriff of Cork; Sir Bevil Grenville (1596-1643), Royalist soldier in the English Civil War, and Member of Parliament; Sir Richard Grenville (Granville) (1600-1658), 1st Baronet, a Cornish Royalist leader during the English Civil War; John Granville, 1st Earl of Bath (1628-1701), English Royalist statesman during the English Civil War, who was made Lord...

 Another 80 words (6 lines of text) are included under the topic Early Greenfeld Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Greenfeld family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Greenfeld family